-methods directly match lidar point clouds based on the geometric information provided by lidar points, and the iterative closest point (ICP) algorithm is one of the most widely used methods under this category [25], [26].
+LiDAR point clouds (e.g., buildings, roofs, roads, and traffic signs) [24].
+Point-based methods directly match LiDAR point clouds based on the geometric information provided by LiDAR points, and the iterative closest point (ICP) algorithm is one of the most widely used methods under this category [25], [26].
 However, point cloud registration frameworks are typically problematic in forested scenes.
-The exterior registration information required by the target-based methods is either unavailable, inaccurate or hard to acquire in forests.
+The exterior registration information required by the target-based methods is either unavailable, inaccurate, or hard to acquire in forests.
 For example, GPS positioning information might become unreliable under forest canopies because of multipath errors and the attenuation of GPS signals [27].
-Further, arranging ground targets or acquiring color imagery can be very time-consuming and expensive [28].
+Furthermore, arranging ground targets or acquiring color imagery can be very time-consuming and expensive [28].
 Feature-based methods are widely used in indoor and urban environments, where regular features (e.g., parallel and orthogonal line segments [29], [30] and conjugate least-squares surfaces [31], [32]) can be easily found.
 Forest environments have much higher complexity and irregularity than indoor and urban environments, and similar regular features as in indoor and urban environments can be hardly found or might be completely absent.
-Point-based methods, such as ICP, usually require the lidar point clouds to be coarsely registered before running the algorithm.
+Point-based methods, such as ICP, usually require the LiDAR point clouds to be coarsely registered before running the algorithm.
 However, such coarse registration in forest environments is usually achieved by manually selecting tie points, which is a labor-intensive and time-consuming process.

 Recently, marker-free data fusion solutions have been proposed to overcome the issues of missing referencing features in forests.
-For example, Henning et al. [33] and Liu et al. [34] proposed to use geometric features within the lidar point clouds (e.g., stem centers and stem curves) to register multi-scan TLS data; Kelbe et al. [35] proposed a multi-scan TLS data registration method through the use of populated triplet sets of DBHs, tree locations, and eigenvalues; Polewski et al. [36] used simulated annealing to find the optimal 3D transformation between the respective coordinate systems of two tree location sets derived from backpack and UAV lidar data.
-These methods either rely on tree stem geometric information or look for a globally optimized registration solution using constraints of tree attributes such as DBHs and tree locations.
-However, tree stem geometric information is unavailable in top-view lidar data (e.g., UAV lidar data), and globally optimized solutions might fail when the estimation accuracies of tree attributes are low.
-How to accurately and efficiently register multi-platform lidar point clouds in forested scenes is still a big challenge in lidar forest applications.
+For example, Henning and Radtke [33] and Liu et al. [34] proposed to use geometric features within the LiDAR point clouds (e.g., stem centers and stem curves) to register multiscan TLS data; Kelbe et al. [35] proposed a multiscan TLS data registration method through the use of populated triplet sets of DBHs, tree locations, and eigenvalues; Polewski et al. [36] used simulated annealing to find the optimal 3-D transformation between the respective coordinate systems of two tree location sets derived from backpack and UAV LiDAR data.
+These methods either rely on tree stem geometric information or look for a globally optimized registration solution using constraints of tree attributes, such as DBHs and tree locations.
+However, tree stem geometric information is unavailable in top-view LiDAR data (e.g., UAV LiDAR data), and globally optimized solutions might fail when the estimation accuracies of tree attributes are low.
+How to accurately and efficiently register multiplatform LiDAR point clouds in forested scenes is still a big challenge in LiDAR forest applications.

-In this study, we propose a novel multi-platform lidar data registration framework for forest applications based on the unique spatial distribution of trees in a forest stand, with tree pairs identified from multi-platform lidar data as the only required features in the registration process.
-This paper is organized as follows.
-Sections II introduces the methodology of the proposed data registration framework, Section III describes the experimental design and results for evaluating the proposed framework, Section IV discusses the robustness and limitations of the proposed framework and Section V gives the conclusion.
+In this article, we propose a novel multiplatform LiDAR data registration framework for forest applications based on the unique spatial distribution of trees in a forest stand, with tree pairs identified from multiplatform LiDAR data as the only required features in the registration process.
+This article is organized as follows.
+Section II introduces the methodology of the proposed data registration framework, Section III describes the experimental design and results for evaluating the proposed framework, Section IV discusses the robustness and limitations of the proposed framework, and Section V gives the conclusion.